Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_GNM.md

 ### Gaussian Network Model Calculations

-In this tutorial, we will be on performing GNM calculations on one of the chains in the SARS-CoV-2 S protein and then visualizing the results in different maps and plots.
-Please be sure to have <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx.pdb</a> downloaded in the current working directory.
-(You can also download it directly while parsing as explained in the [RMSD Tutorial](tutorial_rmsd).)
+In this tutorial, we will be performing GNM calculations on one of the chains in the SARS-CoV-2 spike protein (<a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a>) and then visualizing the results using the plots that we discussed in the [main text](conclusion_part_2#an-introduction-to-gaussian-network-models).

 First, follow the steps in <a href="prody">Setting up ProDy</a> to start up IPython and import the neccessary functions.

-Next, we will parse in `6vxx` and set it as the variable `spike`.
+Next, we will parse in <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx.pdb</a> and set it as the variable `spike`.

 ~~~ python
 In[#]: spike = parsePDB('6vxx.pdb')
 ~~~~~

-For this GNM calculation, we will focus only on the alpha-carbons of Chain A. We will create variable `calphas` with the selection.
+For this GNM calculation, we will focus only on the alpha carbons of Chain A. We can access these atoms using the `spike.select` function as follows, storing the alpha carbons in a variable `calphas`.

 ~~~ python
 In[#]: calphas = spike.select('calpha and chain A')